 Coaches played an important part in Australia's transport and communication history.
-This thorough-brace coach was used to transport mail and passengers in northern New South Wales.
-It also has a rich connection to the silver screen.
+This Concord model thorough-brace coach was used to transport mail and passengers in northern New South Wales.

-It was originally owned by the Nowland family and used on their network of mail and passenger services in the Liverpool Plains area in the 1880s.
+The coach was originally owned by the Nowland family and used on their network of mail and passenger services in the Liverpool Plains area, probably from the 1870s until 1919.

-What has made the coach a favourite among National Museum staff is its role in Australian films.
-It featured in the 1920 silent film The Man from Kangaroo and the 1957 production of Robbery Under Arms.
+It also featured in the 1920 Australian silent film The Man from Kangaroo and the 1957 production of Robbery Under Arms.

-The thorough-brace technology used on this vehicle originates with the Concord model coach, which is a significant example of a particular type of horse-era technology.
-The Concord model was developed in Concord, New Hampshire, in the United States.
+Thorough-brace technology is a significant example of a particular type of horse-era technology.
+This model was developed in Concord, New Hampshire, in the United States.

-Thorough-brace suspension used thick leather straps that more effectively cushioned its passengers, although its swaying and rolling motion could cause 'sea sickness,' and many passengers preferred the box seat beside the driver.
+Thorough-brace suspension used thick leather straps that more effectively cushioned its passengers, although its swaying and rolling motion could cause motion sickness, and many passengers preferred the box seat beside the driver.

-Although by the 1880s bushranging had signficantly declined in New South Wales, in December 1863 one of the Nowland's mail coaches was held up on the road between Murrundi and Willow Tree.
+In 1863 one of the Nowland's mail coaches was held up between Murrundi and Willow Tree.
 Bushrangers robbed the passengers and slashed the mail bags, but somehow managed to miss a bag of gold stowed in the back.

 The Man from Kangaroo

-The Man from Kangaroo was shot near the coach's original home around Gunnedah, and further south in Kangaroo Valley.
+The Man from Kangaroo was filmed near Gunnedah and further south in Kangaroo Valley.

-The Man from Kangaroo is held in the collection of the National Film and Sound Archives.
-It features Baker in the role of John Harland, a boxing parson whose romantic interest, Muriel Hammond, is played by American film star Brownie Vernon.
+The Man from Kangaroo features Baker in the role of John Harland, a boxing parson whose romantic interest, Muriel Hammond, is played by American film star Brownie Vernon.

 Baker's athletic abilities were put to good use through spectacular stunts, all of which he performed himself.
 He is seen diving into a rock pool, boxing villains and riding his horse at breakneck speeds along dusty bush tracks in pursuit of cattle thieves.